Observation of Shapiro steps in an ultracold atomic Josephson junction: Supplementary Materials

 \subsubsection{Barrier generation}

 The realization of the optical barriers are sketched in the following.
 We use a $\SI{532}{nm}$ laser to create a repulsive potential and an AOM to stabilize its intensity.
-To generate the barriers we guide the beam through a two axis acousto-optical deflector (AOD).
+To generate the barriers we guide the beam through a two-axis acousto-optical deflector (AOD).
 By changing the AODs RF driving frequency we control the axial position and the transverse extent of the barriers.
 After the AOD we use a $f = \SI{100}{mm}$ scan lens to convert the beams angular displacement in a lateral displacement.
 The light is then collected by a $f = \SI{750}{mm}$ tube lens and guided to the $\mathrm{NA}=0.3$ in-vacuum objective, which focus the beam down to the atoms.
 The tube lens is chosen in a way that we get a diffraction limited spot at the atoms.
 We estimate the size of a single spot by a measurement with a test target in the chamber.
-The Gaussian beam radius is round $\SI{1.1}{\mu m}$.
+The Gaussian beam radius is around $\SI{1.1}{\mu m}$.
 To realize in the transverse direction a homogeneously extended and in the axial direction movable barrier, we drive the AOD by multiple RF frequencies \cite{EndresTweezer}.
-By applying a multitone RF signal of the form
+By applying a multi-tone RF signal of the form

 to each of the AOD axis, we create three individual barriers, which are independently movable, when using time dependent $\phi_i(t)$.
 For the experiments described in the main text we use $\SI{40}{mW}$ laser power in total.